 Statistics

-To assess whether ARIA as a consequence of immunotherapy could be detected on ex vivo MRI, the presence or absence of ex vivo MRI abnormalities was compared between iAD and cAD cases with χ2 tests for proportions.
-Clinical and general neuropathological observations were compared between iAD cases with and without presence of possible ARIA-H on ex vivo MRI with Mann-Whitney U tests for non-parametric data.
-Histopathological and vascular alterations between samples from cAD and iAD cases and samples with and without possible ARIA-H from iAD cases were compared with Mann-Whitney U tests and χ2 tests.
+To assess whether hemorrhagic lesions resulting from immunotherapy could be detected on ex vivo MRI, the presence or absence of ex vivo MRI abnormalities was compared between iAD and cAD cases with χ2 tests for proportions.
+Clinical and general neuropathological observations were compared between iAD cases with and without presence of hemorrhagic lesions on ex vivo MRI with Mann-Whitney U tests for non-parametric data.
+Histopathological and vascular alterations between samples from cAD and iAD cases and samples with and without hemorrhagic lesions from iAD cases were compared with Mann-Whitney U tests and χ2 tests.
 Correlation analyses were performed with Spearman correlations.
 Cohen’s kappa was used to assess inter-rater reliability.
 All statistical analyses were performed with IBM SPSS version 22 and graphs were created with GraphPad Prism version 9.0.2.
 P-values of < 0.05 were considered statistically significant.
 Statistics were performed on the number of samples rather than number of cases.

+Data availability

+The original data that support the findings of this study are available from the corresponding author upon reasonable request.

 Results